farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/linear-rao/linear-rao.md

 permalink: /docs/engine/ra-optimisation/linear-rao
 hide: true
 docu: true
-docu-parent: Search tree RAO
+docu-parent: CASTOR
 order: 3
 feature-img: "assets/img/Hans_Otto_Theater_Potsdam_-_fake_colors_cut.jpg"
-tags: [Docs, Search Tree RAO]
+tags: [Docs, Search Tree RAO, CASTOR]
 ---

 ### Overview

 The Linear RAO optimizes the Range Actions (for now, only PSTs) according to a configurable objective function (e.g. maximization of the minimum margin).
 The solving algorithm approximates the impact of the Remedial Actions on the network flows with linear sensitivity coefficients.
 It therefore solves [linear optimisation problems](/docs/engine/ra-optimisation/linear-optimisation-problem) to find the optimal application of the Remedial Actions.
 Moreover, it can iterate over several reference points in order to mitigate the linear approximation inherent to its optimisation problem.

-In particular, the Linear RAO module is called from the [Search Tree RAO module](/docs/engine/ra-optimisation/search-tree-rao).
+In particular, the Linear RAO module is called from [CASTOR](/docs/engine/ra-optimisation/search-tree-rao).

 ### Inputs